Mental Health Benefits Of Meditation

 Meditation Infographic – Mental Health Benefits Of Meditation

-Clinical and medical research on the benefits of meditation has been going since the 1950’s.
-The study of meditation is a growing subdivision in neurological research.
+Clinical and medical research on the benefits of meditation has been going on since the 1950s.
+Although, the study of meditation is a growing subdivision in neurological research.
+There is a variety of documented research on the physical and mental health benefits of meditation.

 We know Transcendental Meditation has been one of the most clinically researched styles of meditation.
 Studies suggested that when T.M. was taught properly it not only reduced anxiety and stress it helped reduce PTSD in veterans.

-Meditation is becoming an increasing form of therapy in modern medicine.
+Meditation is becoming an increasingly popular life skill and form of therapy in modern medicine.
 Meditation apps are becoming more popular to help with pain management and as an emotional aid for life-threatening conditions like cancer.

 Would you like to learn how to meditate?